Immortality (2016 film): Reception

-First premiere Immortality was at the "Rome" Film Festival 2016 in Italy.
+First premiere Immortality was at the main competition 11th Rome Film Festival 2016 in Italy.
 Italian critics wrote positive reviews about the film.

-Then this film was then screened at the festival of Munich, Germany and Transylvania, Romania.
+Then this film was then screened at the Munich Film Fest, 2017 in Germany and Transylvania Film Festival 2017 in Romania.

-Immortality was screened in forty international festivals and received several international festivals from America and Italy.
+Immortality was screened in twenty international film festivals around the world.
+This film won prizes from several international festivals from United States and Italy.